 A. Reauthorization of HE No. 180: The Company seeks to enlarge its water right by an amount up to 500 cfs more than the 2,500 cfs currently authorized under HE No. 180, pursuant to ORS 543A.145.
 The Company will provide written notice to WRD expressing its intent to enlarge its water right.
-If a reauthorized water right is issued by WRD, the priority date for any amount additional to the currently authorized 2,500 cfs is the date the Company notifies WRD in writing of its intent to enlarge its water right.
+If a reauthorized water right is issued by WRD, the priority date for the additional 500 cfs, if approved, shall be the date the Company filed the notice of intent to reauthorize HE No. 180, as provided in ORS 543A.145(3).
 Any reauthorized water right shall provide that use of any amount additional to the currently authorized 2,500 cfs may not occur following termination of the Settlement as provided in Section 8 of the Settlement, unless extended by mutual agreement of the Company and WRD.
-WRD agrees to extend the expiration date of HE No. 180 as necessary to allow for completion of the reauthorization process, pursuant to ORS 543A.150(2).
+WRD will extend the expiration date of HE No. 180 as necessary to allow for completion of the reauthorization process, pursuant to ORS 543A.150(2).